carpentries-incubator/lesson-gpu-programming/_episodes/05-first_program.md

 ~~~
 {: .language-c}

-This is the part of the code in which we do the actual work.
 As you may see, it looks similar to the innermost loop of our `vector_add` Python function, with the main difference being in how the value of the `item` variable is evaluated.

 In fact, while in Python the content of `item` is the result of the `range` function, in CUDA we are reading a special variable, i.e. `threadIdx`, containing a triplet that indicates the id of a thread inside a three-dimensional CUDA block.